JoshMarino/gazebo_and_ros_control/README.md

 #### Project Overview ####
 ROS_control is an exciting new development in the world of ROS, created and maintained by Adolfo Rodriquez Tsouroukdissian, and maintained by him <adolfo.rodriguez@pal-robotics.com>, Dave Coleman <davetcoleman@gmail.com>, and Wim Meeussen <wim@hidof.com>.
-As with any ROS package, the documentaion on different ascpects of this multi-faceted package are lacking and dependent on the ROS communities' implementation and subsequent documentation.
-The purpose of this project was to understand how ROS_control and the world of Gazebo can communicate together in order to simulate robot actuation and sensing mechanisms.
+As with any ROS package, the documentaion on different aspects of this multi-faceted package are lacking and dependent on the ROS communities' implementation and subsequent documentation.
+The purpose of this project was to understand how ros_control and the world of Gazebo can communicate together in order to simulate robot actuation and sensing mechanisms.
 Specifically, we wanted to understand:

 1. How ROS controllers and ROS control work.
 2. Using the RRBot model, how do we use ROS controllers to simulate a robot in Gazebo.